 Rather than going it alone, companies need the support of specialized companies such as Doxee, which has decades of know-how on the digitization of dematerialization.
 Doxee works with many public administrations, and – since 2005 – with telecommunications giant Fastweb, which has entrusted it with the dematerialization of business processes and its Customer Communication department.

-The rules of dematerialization
+The rules and the advantages of dematerialization

 If relying on specialized companies is essential to reap the benefits from an intelligent and effective dematerialization, avoiding errors that can have complex legal consequences is equally important.